Marketing

 NEW!
 Customer Survey on In-store Beauty Demonstrations

-Posted in Demonstrations, Industry Trends, Marketing, Recent Events, sales, Sampling on April 20th, 2009 by Joann Tyson – Be the first to comment
+Posted in Demonstrations, Industry Trends, Marketing, Recent Events, sales, Sampling on April 20th, 2009 by Joann Tyson – Comments Off on NEW!
+Customer Survey on In-store Beauty Demonstrations

 press-release-1Cosmetic Promotions, a National marketing and promotion company, completed a 6 month customer response survey on in-store demonstrations.
 The survey was conducted during several events in various retailers between 4th Quarter 2008 and 1st quarter 2009.